Referee (association football): Other systems of control

-While the Laws of the Game mandate a single referee with assistants as described above, other systems are authorized either experimentally or explicitly by some governing organizations.
+While the Laws of the Game mandate a single referee with assistants as described above, other systems are used experimentally or explicitly by some non-FIFA-affiliated governing organizations.

-Dual system (2 referees)
+Dual system (two referees)

 The dual system, has two referees with no assistants.
 The system is used some matches played under the rules of the National Federation of State High School Associations (NFHS) in the United States, and in other youth or amateur matches.
 Both referees have equal authority, and the decision of one referee is binding on the other.
 Each referee is primarily responsible for a specific area of the field similar to those of the assistant referees in the diagonal system, except that the referees are allowed and encouraged to move away from the touch line into the field, particularly as play approaches the goal lines.
 Like the assistant referees in the diagonal system, each referee is responsible for patrolling one touch line and one goal line and determining possession for the restart if the ball goes out of play on either of those two boundaries.

 Positioning in the dual system is similar to that used by officials in basketball: each referee is either termed the "lead" or the "trail", depending on the direction of the attack.
 If the attack is against the goal to the referee's right (when facing the field from their assigned touch line), then that referee is the lead, and the other is the trail.
 The lead is positioned ahead of the play, even with the second-to-last defender to the extent possible, while the trail is positioned behind the play.
 Both are responsible for calling fouls and misconduct and determining the restart when the ball goes out of play on one of their assigned boundary lines.
 Since the lead is in a better position to determine offside, the lead is responsible for calling offside, while the trail provides an extra monitor for fouls and misconduct while the lead's attention is focused on offside.
 When the attack changes direction, the trail becomes the lead and vice versa.